krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 ![Source: Atmega 328p datasheet, Chapter 2.1 Block diagram](./assets/images/chapter_1/1_io_atmega_block_diagram.png)

 That's a theory.
 You are not soldering your own PCB, you bought an off-the-shelf one.
-It means, you need to map pins defined in Atmega datasheet to your board outputs.
+It means, you don't need to map pins defined in Atmega datasheet to your board outputs.
 Your Cytron's Nano is compatible with the original Arduino Nano, therefore you can re-use all resources known in Arduino to your advantage.
 Compare Cytron's pinout (the very first image in this page) with the table and the Arduino pinout below.